Wonders of the Forest - A Slow Photography Workshop in Olympic National Park

 Olympic National Park is home to some of the most lush forests in the United States.
 Assorted ferns, bear grass, and clover cover the forest floors while large maples and pines loom overhead, draped in thick moss as if they were plucked directly from a fairytale.
 Quiet paths lead the way through twisted vine maples, their leaves illuminated by backlight and diffusing the harsh sun into a green glow.
 It’s a remarkable place to experience.

-However, photographing forests can present an overwhelming number of challenges, and with the help of Eric Bennett and myself you can learn the skills needed to not only create compelling forest imagery but also unlock your inner artist and find a more personal connection to the scenes you’re photographing.
+However, photographing forests can present an overwhelming number of challenges, and with my help you can learn the skills needed to not only create compelling forest imagery but also unlock your inner artist and find a more personal connection to the scenes you’re photographing.

 WHAT IS “SLOW PHOTOGRAPHY”?

-I advise reading my Photography Workshop FAQ and Cancellation page if you are interested in attending and don't hesitate to contact me if you have any questions whatsoever.
+I advise reading my Terms and Conditions page if you are interested in attending and don't hesitate to contact me if you have any questions whatsoever.
 If you'd like to join the adventure, you can reserve your spot at the bottom of the page.

 - Meals and Snacks

 - I highly recommend purchasing Travel Insurance to protect your investment in the case that your trip is jeopardized due to unforeseen circumstances.

 We will be camping for the duration of this workshop.
 Our campsites will be under moss draped trees and right next to a rushing glacial river which will provide a beautiful soundtrack during our time at camp.
 While you are encouraged to pick a site of your choosing for privacy, I welcome the group to gather at my site and join around the campfire each night for creative discussion and for coffee in the morning.